 Traumatic Brain Injuries and Related Causes

-Concussions can be caused by a fall, or blows to the head, gunshot wounds, and whiplash injury from an auto or trucking accident.
+Concussions can be caused by a fall or blow to the head, gunshot wounds, and whiplash injury from an auto or trucking accident.
 It can also occur in motorcycle accidents, bicycling accidents and pedestrian accidents.
 Open and closed head injuries can cause a concussion.
 Concussions are the most common kind of traumatic brain injury (TBI).
-TBI is caused by sudden impact to the head or through a quick change in the momentum of the head during an accident.
+TBI is caused by a sudden impact to the head or through a quick change in the momentum of the head during an accident.

 The Brain Has the Consistency of Gelatin